 You will be expected to follow all CTS program expectations, which will be explained and given to you in writing at the time of your screening for the program.
 We will ask you to sign the documents and keep them in a safe place for future reference.
-In addition, you will be required to comply with all conditions, requirements, and instructions as ordered in your Future Plan.
-Any violation of these conditions may result in graduated responses, including discontinuing the program and transferring back to a Secure facility or Department of Corrections.
+In addition, you will be required to comply with all conditions, requirements, and instructions as outlined in the CTS Program Expectations and follow your Future Plan.
+Any violation of these conditions may result in graduated responses, including discontinuing the program and transferring back to a secure facility or the Department of Corrections.

 Your Future Plan and weekly schedule guide program goals and day-to-day activities while on CTS.
 Your community counselor or other JR staff will help you work towards your program goals and create your weekly schedule, which is required for each week you are in the CTS program.
-Your community counselor will incorporate all these requirements if you have or owe child support, traffic fines, or other financial obligations.
+Your community counselor will incorporate requirements if you have or owe child support, traffic fines, or other financial obligations.